endoflife-date/endoflife.date/products/haproxy.md

 > suited for very high traffic websites and powers a significant portion of the world's most visited
 > ones.

+## Release Cadence and Versioning

 The HAProxy core team maintains multiple versions in parallel.
-Since version 1.8, two major version are released every year.
+Two major versions are released every year.
 The first digit usually indicates a breaking change (config format etc.) but in practice rarely changes.
 The second digit indicates new features.
 Both constitute a branch.
 One extra number appears after these digits to indicate the bug fix release.

-The core team deploys a lot of efforts backporting fixes to older releases while being extremely careful not to break anything.
-For this reason, it is really important to stay up to date within one branch, i.e. having the highest possible number on the last digits.
+Fixes are backported to older releases with extreme care not to break anything.
+For this reason, it is highly recommended to stay on the latest version within a release cycle.

+## Support Policy

-Branches with an even number are called "LTS" (for "long term support") and are maintained for 5 years after their release.
-During this time they will receive fixes for bugs that are discovered after the release.
-These branches are aimed at general users who seek extreme stability and do not want to qualify a new version too often but still want to receive fixes.
+**LTS**: Branches with an even number are designated as "LTS" and are maintained for 5 years after their release.
+During this time they receive fixes for bugs that are discovered after the release.
+These branches are aimed at general users who seek extreme stability and do not want to perform upgrades too often but still want to receive fixes.

-Branches with an odd number are only called "stable", they're aimed at highly skilled users who prefer to upgrade often to benefit from modern features, and who are also able to roll back in case of problem.
+**Stable**: Branches with an odd number are only called "stable" and they are aimed at highly skilled users who prefer to upgrade often to benefit from modern features, and who are also able to roll back in case of problems.
 These versions are maintained between 12 and 18 months.
 The duration is short and purposely not strict so that the maintenance cycle is decided with users based on feedback, and so that these versions do not end up in embedded products.
 It may happen that a few features are backported to these version if there is some reasonable demand and the operation is considered